msgpo/BetterFirefox/README.md

 * Why use Firefox over Chrome?
 Mozilla would probably argue that Firefox is unique because it’s made by a non-profit company dedicated to making the web better, rather than big for-profit corporations with their own agendas.
 It also uses Gecko, a different rendering engine, which hopefully helps preserve web standards through a variety of implementations.
 But is that really enough?
 * Multi-Process + Sandboxed Firefox still unfinished and buggy (previously promised to be included in FF 46, but not done because of 'bugs' -- how many years more do we need to wait?)
 * Firefox needs a distinct identity
-* Don't kill the engine or the theming ability
+* Don't kill the engine or the theming ability it's fine how it is
 * WebExtensions will replace Firefox’s powerful extension framework (why not add a workaround for both?)
 * The default search-engine is horrible and (if Google) is actually based on a competitor, also a web browser maker [ [that actually pays for its inclusion](https://duckduckgo.com/?q=mozilla+search+engine+money) ] (Why not DuckDuckGo?)
 * Give us back the control over the browser and keep it clean and slim as much as possible (also less RAM usage then)